 In $D=11$, Ramond noticed \cite{48,49} the massless supermultiplet of eleven-dimensional supergravity can be generated from the decomposition of certain representation of $F_4$ into those of its maximal compact subgroup $Spin(9)$.
 It was argued \cite{49} that the Cayley plane, $\mathbb{OP}^2=F_4/SO(9)$, may geometrically shed light on the fundamental degrees of freedom underlying M-theory.
 Building on these observations, Sati proposed \cite{50,51} a Kaluza-Klein construction, where hidden $\mathbb{OP}^2$ bundles with structure group $F_4$ encode the massless fields of M-theory, resulting in a 27-dimensional candidate for bosonic M-theory \cite{52}.
 Perhaps $\mathcal{N}=2$, $D=5$ exceptional magic supergravity has its full intepretation in such a 27-dimensional model.
-Either way, the appearance of $F_4$ in a model of M-theory with Cayley plane fibers would allow a Leech lattice construction, with $F_4$ generators of $Co_0$ acting on such fibers.
-Moreover, since $Co_0=2\cdot Co_1$, and $Co_1$ is obtained as a subquotient of the Monster group in 27-dimensions, as the 196560 norm four vectors of the Leech lattice in 24-dimensions contribute to the degrees of freedom of the Griess algebra on which the Monster acts.
+Moreover, the appearance of $F_4$ in a model of M-theory with Cayley plane fibers would allow a Leech lattice construction, with $F_4$ generators of $Co_0$ acting on such fibers.
+It is a pressing question as to the role of the Monster group in 27-dimensions, as the 196560 norm four vectors of the Leech lattice in 24-dimensions contribute to the degrees of freedom of the Griess algebra on which the Monster acts.